ionic-team/stencil-sass/readme.md

 #### v1

 v1.x of stencil/sass uses sass `@import` syntax to add files listed in the `injectGlobalPaths` option to each stylesheet.
-Do not mix this by using @use syntax in your component styles because it is not permitted by sass to have @import statements before @use statements.
+Do not use `@use` in your components if using v1 because it is not permitted by sass to have `@import` statements before `@use` statements.
 Below is an example of using `injectGlobalPaths` in v1.

 ```js
 exports.config = {